aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.rendering.pdfsecurity/pdfsecurityoptions/__init__/_index.md

 ### Example

-The following code sets hight resolution print permisson for the output pdf.
+The following code sets high resolution print permisson for the output pdf.

 ```python
 from aspose.cells import PdfSaveOptions, Workbook